Last Updated on January 19, 2023.

 At this stage, the nitty-gritty details of the implementation are not required.
 What is needed is a mapping between the high-level design decisions and the solution’s essential requirements.

-Once you have completed the description of all the major components, it’s time to zoom in on the application level.
+Once you have completed the major components’ description, it’s time to zoom in on the application level.
 The next topic you must include is application-level details in the high-level design.

 An architectural diagram looks like this: